Eliezer ben Hyrcanus: Introduction to Torah

 Text from Pirke De Rabbi Eliezer in Hebrew.

-Hyrcanus was a member of the Jewish priestly class, the kohanim.
+Hyrcanus was a member of the Jewish priestly class, the kohanim according to Korban Ha'eidah to the Jerusalem Talmud, Sotah 3:4.
 His earlier years are known only through legend; it may be inferred that he was somewhat older when a desire to study Torah first compelled him—contrary to the wishes of his father—to desert his regular occupation and depart for Jerusalem to devote himself to his studies.
-In Jerusalem, he entered the academy of Rabban Yochanan ben Zakkai and for years studied diligently despite having to cope with great privations.
-It was said that sometimes, days elapsed during which he went without eating.
+In Jerusalem, he entered the academy of Yochanan ben Zakkai and, for years, studied diligently despite enduring great privation.
 Ben Zakkai, recognizing Eliezer's receptive and retentive mind, styled him "a plastered cistern that loses not a drop, even a cask coated with pitch that preserves its wine."
-His intellect was so pronounced that in later years he could declare, "I have never taught anything which I had not learned from my masters."
+His intellect was so pronounced that in later years he could declare, "I have never taught anything which I had not learned from my masters." according to Sukkah 28a.

 In the meantime, his father determined to disinherit him, and with that purpose in view, he went to Jerusalem to read his will before Yochanan ben Zakkai.
 Ben Zakkai, having heard of Hyrcanus's arrival and the purpose of his visit, instructed the usher to reserve a seat among those to be occupied by the elite of the city and appointed Eliezer lecturer for that day.
-At first, the latter hesitated to venture into Ben Zakkai's place but, pressed by the master and encouraged by his friends, delivered a discourse, gradually displaying great knowledge.
+At first, the latter hesitated to venture into Ben Zakkai's place, but pressed by the master and encouraged by his friends, he delivered a discourse, gradually displaying great knowledge.
 Having recognized his truant son in the lecturer and hearing the praises that Ben Zakkai showered on him, Hyrcanus now desired to transfer all his earthly possessions to Eliezer.
 Overjoyed at the reconciliation, Eliezer declined to take advantage of his brothers and requested only his proportionate share.
 He continued his attendance at Ben Zakkai's academy until near the end of the siege of Jerusalem, when he and Joshua assisted in smuggling their Ben Zakkai out of the city and into the Roman camp.

 Subsequently, Eliezer proceeded to Yavne, where he later became a member of the Sanhedrin under the presidency of Gamaliel II, though he had established, and for many years afterward conducted, his academy at Lydda.
 His fame as a great scholar had in the meantime spread; Rabban Yochanan ben Zakkai himself declared that Eliezer was unequaled as an expositor of traditional law.
 Many promising students, among them Akiva, attached themselves to his school.

 Eliezer became known as "Eliezer ha-Gadol" ("the Great".
-Generally, however, he is styled simply "R. Eliezer"), and with reference to his legal acumen and judicial impartiality, the scriptural saying "That which is altogether just [literally "Justice, justice"] shalt thou follow" was thus explained: "Seek a reliable court: go after R. Eliezer to Lod, or after Yohanan ben Zakkai to Beror Ḥayil."
+Generally, however, he is styled simply "R. Eliezer"), and with reference to his legal acumen and judicial impartiality in Deuteronomy 16:20–"Justice, justice shall you pursue"–was thus explained: "Seek a reliable court: go after R. Eliezer to Lod, or after Yohanan ben Zakkai to Beror Ḥayil."
 Once, he accompanied Gamaliel and Joshua on an embassy trip to Rome.